What Is a School Leaver?

 How plan management supports SLES

-If your plan includes SLES and you’re plan managed, your Plan Manager helps with the financial side of things.
+If your plan includes SLES and you’re plan managed with Plan Hero, your Plan Manager helps with the financial side of things.

 At Plan Hero, we help by:

-checking that invoices match the right support category
+- checking invoices are claimed from the right support category

 What to do next

-If you’re unsure whether SLES is in your plan, whether you’re eligible, or how the funding works, you can always ask before you spend.
+If you’re unsure whether SLES is in your plan, whether you’re eligible, or how the funding works, always ask before you spend.